What is post-polio syndrome?

 - Occupational therapy to help with ways to adapt

-- Speech-language therapy if needed for swallowing difficulties
+- Speech-language therapy if needed for trouble swallowing

 Key points about post-polio syndrome